MrCoolPotato/Alphanumerical-Blast/README.md

 - **Killer Enemies**: These enemies are dangerous!
 If they collide with your gun, the game ends.

 ## 🛠️ Installation
+-Regular-
+1. Download the latest release version
+2. Run the artist.exe

+-From the source code-
 1. Clone this repository: `git clone https://github.com/MrCoolPotato/Drawinator.git`
 2. Navigate to the project directory: `cd`
 3. Install the required Python libraries: `pip install -r requirements.txt`